Shopify/polaris/documentation/guides/migrating-from-v4-to-v5.md

 ## AppBridge integrations removed

 In v3 and v4 `AppProvider` could accept `apiKey` `shopOrigin` and `forceRedirect` props that would configure AppBridge delegation in our `ResourcePicker`, `Loading`, `Modal`, `Page` and `Toast` components.
+This functionality has been removed.

+In v5 AppBridge integration has been removed from these components:

+- The `AppProvider` component's `apiKey`, `shopOrigin` and `forceRedirect` have been removed.
+- The `Modal` component's `size` and `message` props have been removed as they only had meaning within an AppBridge app.
+- The `Page` component's `forceRender` prop has been removed as it only had meaning within an AppBridge app.
-The `ResourcePicker` component has been fully removed is it only had meaning within an AppBridge app.
-Other components retain their non-app-bridge behaviour.
+- The `ResourcePicker` component has been removed as it only had meaning within an AppBridge app.

-AppBridge integration has been removed and abstracted into a separate `@shopify/app-bridge-react` package.
+AppBridge behavour has been abstracted into a separate `@shopify/app-bridge-react` package.
 If you require the AppBridge implementation of these components then use the components from the [`@shopify/app-bridge-react` package](https://shopify.dev/tools/app-bridge/react-components).

 ```js
 // Old